pintergreg/software-engineering/lectures/02_scrum.md

 # sprint retrospective

-- he purpose of the sprint retrospective is to increase quality and effectiveness
+- the purpose of the sprint retrospective is to increase quality and effectiveness
 - the sprint retrospective concludes the sprint
 - it is timeboxed to a maximum of three hours for a one-month sprint
     - for shorter sprints, the event is usually shorter